-Mr. David K. Bruce, a former United States Ambassador to Britain and other Western countries, was appointed by President Nixon on Wednesday (1 July) to head the American delegation at the Paris peace talks.
+Background: Mr. David K. Bruce, a former United States Ambassador to Britain and other Western countries, was appointed by President Nixon on Wednesday (1 July) to head the American delegation at the Paris peace talks.

 The appointment of Mr. Bruce upgrades the importance of the peace talks and President Nixon said he had acted to underline his desire to achieve a negotiated peace in Vietnam.
 Mr. Bruce will take over from a State Department official who has been in charge of the U.S. delegation since Mr. Henry Cabot Lodge resigned last November in frustration over lack of progress in the negotiations with the North Vietnamese and Viet Cong delegations.

 The 72-year-old- Mr. Bruce had retired from public life when he left his ambassadorial post in London last year after a record eight-year term.
 When he was named Ambassador to Britain in 1961 he became the first member of the U.S. foreign service to have held all three of what have traditionally been regarded as the top American diplomatic posts in Europe, -- West Germany, France and Britain.